ninofabrizio/InteligenciaCompetitiva/RSSReader/README.md

 ---------------------------------------------------------------------------
 ## Known issues:

-- If a section contain symbols considered not character by **isCharacter** method, the string returned may stop at the first symbol read.
+- If a section contain symbols considered not character by **asCharacters** method, the string returned may stop at the first symbol read.
 Leaving the description of the section inside the table incomplete.

 - The way I "corrected" the link-get problem only works if the actual link for the article is put first before any other link section.
 If that's not the case, it may get a different link that is not from the article.